"For the purposes of this policy, plagiarism includes, but is not limited to:

 As an academic writer it is critical to cite your sources for many reasons including:

-The three most common citation styles used in courses taught at NSCAD include APA, MLA, and Chicago.
+The three most common citation styles used in courses taught at NSCAD are APA, MLA, and Chicago.
 Below is a quick summary of the three styles.
-For style guides to help you with formatting citations for many different types of resources (books, journal articles, media material, images, etc.) and creating bibliographies in the three styles, use the list of citation style guides on the right hand side of this webpage.
+If you need a formatting guide to assist you with creating citations and bibliographies in APA, Chicago, or MLA, try out the list of citation style guides on the right hand side of this webpage.
 If you are unsure of which citation style you should use for an assignment, ask your instructor.

 APA: The American Psychological Association (APA) style is often used in the social, behavioral, and biological sciences, and business.
 In-text citations and a reference list are required to correctly cite in the APA style.